 Figure 3.
 Maize mortality rate dressing at 5% of the botanical pesticides

 3.3.
-Mortality effect of botanicals on the maize weevil spray at 10% concentration: During the experimental study, bioassay was done on maize weevils with botanicals at 10% concentration to check the correlations between the efficacy and increment in the level of concentration from 5% to 10%.
+Mortality effect of botanicals on the maize weevil spray at 10% concentration: During the experimental study, bioassay was carried out on maize weevils with botanicals at 10% concentration to check the correlations between the efficacy and increment in the level of concentration from 5% to 10%.
 The current results statistically proved that there was no significant difference at 5% level of significance among the applied botanical treatments.
 However, Neem effects were found to be higher than the other treatment applications (Fig. 4).

 Figure 4.
 Mortality effect of botanical pesticides at 10% concentration on Sitophilus zeamais